 Photo Credit: Neil Patel

 Elements such as the footer bar and menu should be navigable and responsive to be displayed optimally on multiple devices – don’t assume that all the customers browse the site on a desktop.
-WordPress plugins such as WPTouch will help you to optimise each section of the menu without overlapping.
+WordPress plugins such as WPTouch will help you to optimize each section of the menu without overlapping.

 As you do that, make sure that all call-to-action buttons, as well as links, are mobile-friendly.
 Like most website navigation strategies, there is no one-size-fits-all model.
 Instead, you have to experiment with different menu options to find one that matches your business interests and needs.

-On the same point, the A/B tests should not only focus on the menu but also the colours, fonts, and even the call-to-action buttons.
+On the same point, the A/B tests should not only focus on the menu but also the colors, fonts, and even the call-to-action buttons.
 Also, check out this article by Neil Patel on 50 best split testing ideas for online businesses that want to get ahead of the competition.